 Grants will be up to $6000 and will be made to the college or university of the project director for a one-year project.
+However, short-term events (one to three days) are generally limited to $2,500.
 An institution is expected to supply in-kind support as an indication of commitment to the project; these grants will not support any institutional indirect costs or provide fringe benefits.
 Any matching funds available should be described in the proposal and included in the budget justification.
 To provide maximum flexibility, unexpended funds may be carried forward with approval.
 Some grants may be renewed up to a maximum of three years.
 Projects that have received previous funding must include a report on outcomes of the project.

 Applications will be accepted from college and university mathematical sciences faculty at accredited U.S. (including U.S. Territory), or Canadian AUCC-member institutions.
 Proposals must demonstrate a partnership with secondary or middle school mathematics faculty that is appropriate for the project.
 Either the middle or high school teachers or the college or university faculty may initiate the project and teachers are encouraged to develop ideas and to contact colleagues at a nearby two- or four-year college or university to work collaboratively.
 However, a college or university must be the fiscal agent.

 While projects will have a high degree of variability, there are some characteristics which effective projects will share: